Billy the Kid: Early life

 Henry McCarty was born to parents of Irish Catholic ancestry, Catherine (née Devine) and Patrick McCarty, in New York City.
-A theory suggests that he was born on September 17, 1859, in New York City.
-He was baptized "Patrick Henry McCarthy" at the Church of St. Peter on September 28, 1859.
 While his birth year has been confirmed as 1859, the exact date of his birth has been disputed as either September 17 or November 23 of that year.
-A letter from an official of Saint Peter's Church in Manhattan states it is in possession of records showing McCarty was baptized there on September 28, 1859.
-Census records indicate his younger brother, Joseph McCarty, was born in 1863.
+There is uncertainty among historians about the exact place and date of McCarty's birth.
+Census records indicate that his younger brother Joseph McCarty was born in 1863.

-Following the death of her husband Patrick, Catherine McCarty and her sons moved to Indianapolis, Indiana, where she met William Henry Harrison Antrim.
-The McCarty family moved with Antrim to Wichita, Kansas, in 1870.
-After moving again a few years later, Catherine married Antrim on March 1, 1873, at the First Presbyterian Church in Santa Fe, New Mexico Territory; McCarty and his brother Joseph were witnesses to the ceremony.
-Shortly afterward, the family moved from Santa Fe to Silver City, New Mexico, and Joseph McCarty began using the name Joseph Antrim.
-Shortly before McCarty's mother, Catherine, died of tuberculosis, then called "consumption", on September 16, 1874, William Antrim abandoned the McCarty boys, leaving them orphans.
+Following the death of her husband, Catherine McCarty and her sons moved to Indianapolis, Indiana, where she met William Henry Harrison Antrim.
+The McCarty family moved with Antrim to Wichita, Kansas in 1870.
+After moving again a few years later, Catherine married Antrim on March 1, 1873, at the First Presbyterian Church in Santa Fe, New Mexico Territory, and the McCarty boys served as witnesses.
+Shortly afterward, the family moved from Santa Fe to Silver City, New Mexico and Joseph adopted Antrim's surname.
+Shortly before McCarty's mother died of tuberculosis on September 16, 1874, William Antrim abandoned the McCarty boys, leaving them orphans.